SyedRasheedAkbarBasha/Banking-System-Java/README.md

 javac BankingApp.java
 java BankingApp

-📱 Usage
+##Usage
 Registration: New users can register with name, email, and password

 Login: Registered users can login with credentials

 Account Creation: Create a bank account with initial deposit and security PIN

-Transactions:
+##Transactions:

-Debit money with PIN verification
+-Debit money with PIN verification

-Credit money to account
+-Credit money to account

-Transfer funds to other accounts
+-Transfer funds to other accounts

-Check current balance
+-Check current balance

-🔒 Security Features
+##Security Features
-PIN-based authentication for transactions
+-PIN-based authentication for transactions

-Input validation and exception handling
+-Input validation and exception handling

-SQL injection prevention using prepared statements
+-SQL injection prevention using prepared statements

 Transaction rollback on failure

-📈 Future Enhancements
+##Future Enhancements
-Data Encryption: Secure sensitive data using encryption algorithms
+-Data Encryption: Secure sensitive data using encryption algorithms

-Mini Statements: View recent transaction history
+-Mini Statements: View recent transaction history

-Loan Management: Automated loan approval and EMI tracking
+-Loan Management: Automated loan approval and EMI tracking

-Web Interface: Web-based user interface

-Mobile Application: Cross-platform mobile app

-🤝 Contributing
+##Contributing
 Contributions are welcome!
 Please feel free to submit pull requests or open issues for suggestions.

-📄 License
-This project is licensed under the MIT License.